Doctors Note Logo

 Checking In on Your Health

 Grief can blur the line between emotional distress and medical symptoms.
-If you're unsure whether what you're feeling is part of grief or something that needs medical attention, you can get clarity using a Medically approved LLM Symptom Checker Chat Bot to help understand your symptoms and determine if you should seek care.
+If you're unsure whether what you're feeling is part of grief or something that needs medical attention, a Medically approved LLM Symptom Checker Chat Bot can help you understand your symptoms and determine the right next steps for your care.

 When to Speak to a Doctor